 In this Peloton Bike+ review, we’ll be covering everything you need to know about this premium model.
 Peloton is one of the most hyped brands of the moment.
 The US company has grown hugely in popularity, especially during the pandemic when people around the world were desperate to work out and had nowhere to go other than their living room, spare room, or garage.

 But is the Bike+ really worth the huge price tag?
-We find out whether this model is worthy of the best exercise bike title.
+We find out whether this model is a bike worth buying and whether it deserves a spot as one of the best exercise machines to lose weight.

 PELOTON BIKE+ REVIEW: PRICE AND AVAILABILITY